Online Learning State Authorization and Student Complaint Resolution

 Professional License & Licensure

-Programs at Central Piedmont Community College that prepare students for professional licensure are designed to prepare a student to apply for applicable licensure in North Carolina.
+Programs at Central Piedmont that prepare you for professional licensure are designed to prepare you to apply for applicable licensure in North Carolina.
 In order to comply with U.S. Department of Education regulations regarding distance education and professional licensure, Central Piedmont is required to make the following disclosure with respect to professional licensure outside the state of North Carolina.
 Central Piedmont cannot confirm whether a particular program meets requirements for professional licensure outside of the State of North Carolina.